17 Dec Roll-Off and Sliding Angle: Hydrophobic Surface Science

 The roll-off angle is the angle of inclination of a surface at which a drop rolls off it.
 It is used to characterize super-hydrophobic surfaces, that is, with very high contact angles (typically greater than 120°.)
 In this case, a drop of water that falls on the surface will be approximately spherical.
 How is the measurement made?
-The sample of the material or coating is placed on the platform of the instrument and positioned exactly level, in other words 0o.
+The sample of the material or coating is placed on the platform of the instrument and positioned exactly level, at 0o.
 Then, a drop of water is placed on the surface of the sample.
-The platform and therefore the surface of the sample, is then slowly
+The platform, and therefore the surface of the sample, is then slowly

 When a drop of water lands on a surface that is not super-hydrophobic (typically less than 120°) it does not form such a spherical drop.
 The drop is flat on the contact surface.
 So, it doesn’t really roll, it slides across the surface.
 Therefore, one measures the “sliding” angle.
 How is the measurement made?
 As with “roll-off,” the sample to be measured is placed on the platform of the instrument and positioned exactly level, in other words 0o.
 Then, a drop of water is placed on the surface of the sample.
 The platform and therefore the surface of the sample is then slowly tilted and the angle at which the drop begins to “slide” is recorded as the “sliding” angle.

-To be sure, when a ceramic coating has a low “sliding” angle it is a good thing.
+When a ceramic coating has a low “sliding” angle it is a good thing.
 It means water will evacuate the surface faster, taking along contaminants and minerals in the water or on the surface.
 If the ceramic coating is on the windshield, a lower “sliding” angle means water droplets will blow off the surface easier and faster at lower speeds.

 easier the drop will slide.
 In testing, it is important to use the same drop size if results are to be compared.
 Real scientists will use a specific and consistent drop size.
 At DuraSlic, we use 12 µl (microliters) as a drop size.
-This size can be found in much of the scientific literature, so our measurements have meaning.
+This size can be found in much of our scientific literature on hydrophobic surface coatings, so our measurements have meaning.
 Without knowing the specific water drop size you cannot compare one measurement with another.
 A claim of a “sliding” angle without the drop size is essentially meaningless.

 So, the takeaway is this; if you see a claim of “roll-off” angle, they probably mean “sliding” angle.
 If they mean “sliding” angle you cannot take it at face value without knowing the drop size.